Who may enroll?

 How much time will I be spending with my host family?

 As much as you would like!
 At the very least, you will have breakfasts, lunch and dinners and weekend free-time with your family.
 Ideally, you will spend enough time with them to learn about their lives, make friends with their friends and relatives, go on visits and attend family events.
 A close relationship with your host family will make a world of difference in your summer experience.
-Students are strongly encouraged to eat with their host families.
+Students are strongly encouraged to eat the majority of meals with their host families.

 Will I have free time?